ka-tasin/convo.ai/README.md

 # Convo.AI

 **Convo.AI** is a full-stack real-time chat application that enables seamless communication between users and an integrated AI assistant.
-It’s built with a modular architecture focusing on scalability, clean backend structure, and efficient real-time data flow using Socket.io.
+It’s built with an architecture focusing on scalability, clean backend structure, and efficient real-time data flow using Socket.io.
 The backend is implemented with **Node.js**, **TypeScript**, **Socket.io**, **Express**, **MongoDB (Mongoose)**, and **JWT** for secure authentication.

 ---